Greek PM says flexing foreign policy rights with Russia trip

 "Greece is a sovereign country with an unquestionable right to implement a multi-dimensional foreign policy and exploit its geopolitical role," Tsipras said, in response to questions about whether Greece would turn to Russia for aid.

-"We fully respect our commitments to all international organizations where we participate and want to take advantage of our potential to promote mutually beneficial agreements."
+"We fully respect our commitments to all international organisations where we participate and want to take advantage of our potential to promote mutually beneficial agreements."

 (Reporting by Renee Maltezou, writing by Deepa Babington; editing by Karolina Tagaris)